awsdocs/aws-kms-developer-guide/doc_source/ct-rotatekey.md

 # RotateKey<a name="ct-rotatekey"></a>

-The following example shows an AWS CloudTrail log entry of the operation that rotates a customer master key \(CMK\)\.
-AWS KMS calls this operation when it is time to rotate a CMK on which automatic key rotation is enabled\.
-When you enable automatic key rotation \([EnableKeyRotation](https://docs.aws.amazon.com/kms/latest/APIReference/API_EnableKeyRotation.html)\), AWS KMS rotates the CMK 365 days later and every 365 days thereafter\.
+The following example shows an AWS CloudTrail log entry of the operation that rotates an AWS KMS key\.
+AWS KMS calls this operation when it is time to rotate a KMS key on which automatic key rotation is enabled\.
+When you enable automatic key rotation \([EnableKeyRotation](https://docs.aws.amazon.com/kms/latest/APIReference/API_EnableKeyRotation.html)\), AWS KMS rotates the KMS key 365 days later and every 365 days thereafter\.

 For an example of the CloudTrail log entry that records the `EnableKeyRotation` operation, see [EnableKeyRotation](ct-enablekeyrotation.md)\.
-For information about rotating AWS KMS customer master keys, see [Rotating customer master keys](rotate-keys.md)\.
+For information about rotating KMS keys, see [Rotating AWS KMS keys](rotate-keys.md)\.

 ```
 {